Motley Fool Rule Breakers Review: Is It Worth It?

 MetricValueWhat It Means

-Losers Average Return-37%A loser costs you roughly a third
+Losers Average Return−38%A loser costs you roughly a third

 This is why selling winners “to lock in gains” destroys the strategy.
-If you’d sold every Rule Breakers winner at +100%, you’d forfeit 72.5% of the service’s total returns.
+If you’d sold every Rule Breakers winner at +100%, you’d forfeit 92.4% of the book’s total gains.
 The 10-baggers and 20-baggers are where the real wealth is built.
+Tesla, recommended in November 2011, is +16,224% after 14 years and 9 months.
+That one lot is the argument in a ticker.

 Performance by Holding Period